Paul Krugman: Free trade

 Krugman's support for free trade in the 1980s–1990s provoked some ire from the anti-globalization movement.
 In 1987 he quipped that, "If there were an Economist's Creed, it would surely contain the affirmations 'I understand the Principle of Comparative Advantage' and 'I advocate Free Trade'."
 However, Krugman argues in the same article that, given the findings of New Trade Theory, "[free trade] has shifted from optimum to reasonable rule of thumb ... it can never again be asserted as the policy that economic theory tells us is always right."
 In the article, Krugman comes out in favor of free trade given the enormous political costs of actively engaging in strategic trade policy and because there is no clear method for a government to discover which industries will ultimately yield positive returns.
 He also notes that increasing returns and strategic trade theory do not disprove the underlying truth of comparative advantage.
+In 1994, Krugman criticized the notion of national competitiveness, particularly comparisons of nations as competing corporations.
+Krugman noted that a country's economic success does not need to come at the expense of a rival nation, as if they were two competing companies selling similar products.
+Instead, foreign nations typically serve as export markets for a nation's goods, as well as suppliers of useful imports.

 In the midst of the 2009 Great Recession, Krugman made a significant departure from his general support for free trade, entertaining the idea of a 25% tariff on Chinese imports as a retaliation for China's policy of maintaining a low value for the renminbi, which many saw as hostile currency manipulation, artificially making their exports more competitive.